tapis-project/application-repository/Jupyter Notebook/README.md

 <br>

-## Stopping a **Jupyter Notebook HPC** session
+## Stopping a Jupyter Notebook HPC session

-To stop a **Jupyter Notebook HPC session**, the user can delete the "delete_me_to_end_session" file located in the mounted directory.
+To stop a Jupyter Notebook HPC session, the user can delete the "delete_me_to_end_session" file located in the mounted directory.
 Deleting this file will interrupt the Jupyter kernel and cause the Tapis job to end.